fairlearn/fairlearn/README.md

 # fairlearn

-The project `fairlearn` seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.
+The fairlearn project seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.
 The fairlearn repository contains a Python package and Jupyter notebooks with the examples of usage.

 - [Current release](#current-release)
 - [What we mean by _fairness_](#what-we-mean-by-fairness)